apache/cordova-docs/www/docs/en/dev/guide/appdev/security/index.md

 ### Do not assume that your source code is secure

 Since a Cordova application is built from HTML and JavaScript assets that get packaged in a native container, you should not consider your code to be secure.
-It is possible to reverse engineer a Cordova application.
+It is possible for an iOS or Android application to be unpacked and unzipped to reveal its web assets such as HTML and JS.

 A sampling of what you should not include in your code: